 This video with evangelist Glen Scrivener captures the essence of what I’m talking about very well…

 Medieval Christians used the eve of All Saints’ Day as a time to dress as sinister creatures, not as a way to celebrate evil but to mock it, to tease it.
 “They hand to the damned just one final frolic” because they know the darkness will be overcome by the coming dawn.

 . . . .

-In the end, you have to choose how best to redeem a day like Halloween.
+In the end, you have to choose how best to approach redeeming Halloween.
 The evil atmosphere of the day may loom large, but He that is in us is greater than he that is in the world.

 Do you believe that it is possible to redeem the time on Halloween?
 Does your family do anything special on October 31st?

 - A Christian Parent’s Guide to Halloween: Activities & Events